What to wear in Paris? A guide for all seasons

 Parisian men are just as stylish as women.
-Their style is about sobriety.
-There are a few basic rules you need to know.
+Their style is about sobriety and classic cuts.
+But nonetheless, there are a few basic rules you need to know.

-Parisians wear shirts and ties every day when they work.
+Most Parisian men wear shirts and ties every day when they work, of course, this depends on their industry.
+But I think you’ll notice that even servers at cafés are dressed smartly.
 As a tourist, you can forget about the tie, but keep the shirt.
-You will never see a Parisian after his twenties wearing a tee shirt.
-If it is very hot, go for a polo!
+You will almost never see a Parisian after his twenties wearing a tee shirt.
+If it is very hot outside, go for a polo!
 They are classy and really breathable.

 Avoid caps, go for a straw hat («Panama» style).
 You can wear jeans, if they are discreet, dark and well cut, but not in the evening, and not with a tee shirt and sneakers – you would look too casual.
 If you’re planning to enjoy a night out on the town, this is a good rule to remember.
 Most nightclubs won’t allow you in if you’re wearing sneakers and jeans.
 Don’t be afraid to get creative with your Parisian outfit and dress up a little!